maartene/AoC2024/Day04/NOTES.md

 - ✅ Lets get that first star ⭐️

 ## 🍅 Pomodoro 4
-- ⚠️ Understand the 'twist'
+- ✅ Understand the 'twist'
-- ⚠️ Implement the simple case
+- ✅ Implement the simple case
+- ✅ Make the example input pass
+- ⚠️ Lets get that second ⭐️